Developers-Institute-Classrooms/01-project---online-shop-individual-TeancumScotson/README.md

 # 01 Project - Online Shop

-An online shop that sells supplements
+An online shop that sells the highest quality supplements with the cheapest prices
 ![Screenshot of online shop](Screenshot.png)

+## Features
+- Responsive supports all devices and screen sizes
+- interactive
+- built in react and uses stripe for products

 ## Dependencies